 Lime and gypsum are examples of non-hydraulic cement.

 The major works of civil engineering in which cement is used in the above forms are as follows:

-- The construction of dams, retaining wall, construction of bridges (large scale concrete): less green cement
+- The construction of dams, retaining wall, construction of bridges (large-scale concrete).

-- Canal lining culverts or structures where the surface is exposed to severe sulfate action: sulfate antagonizes cement.
+- Canal lining culverts or structures where the surface is exposed to severe sulfate action.